GaLenN3228/wellai_mobile/readme.md

 ## About app

 WellAI is an app for patients and doctors from Bent Tree Family.
-This is one of the best clinics in Frisco and North Dallas.
-The app contains a lot of features which profile in the "Features" section.
-We split doctor and patient roles into two apps because all functions are specified for role, it will be hard and complicated to hold all roles in one app.
-Because of that, app for doctor contains nurse and doctor role.
-At the same time doctor can be a patient with the same email.
+This is the one of the best clinics in Frisco and North Dallas.
+The app contains a lot of features which are shown in the "Features" section.
+We split doctor and patient roles into two apps because all functions are specified for one specific role.
+It is quite hard and confusing having all roles in one app.
+Due to the previous reason, app for the doctor contains additional nurse role.
+Although doctor can be a patient with the same email.

 ## 🛠 App languages
 Mobile app: Dart and flutter<br />